 NREL has also developed a research dispenser for conducting experimental fills where parameters such as gas temperature, pressure ramp rate, and flow rate can be adjusted.
 This dispenser can recirculate high-pressure hydrogen back to low-pressure storage, which conserves hydrogen gas and allows for accelerated testing.
 This capability has been used to perform accelerated testing and cycling of 700 bar hydrogen components including nozzles, receptacles, various service valves, and dispensing hoses to identify part failures that lead to low station reliability.
 A programmable test apparatus can cycle the equivalent of eight dispenser assemblies at once under representative pressure, temperature, and flow conditions typically seen during vehicle fueling.

 Hydrogen fuel cell electric vehicles (FCEVs) are clean, efficient, refuel quickly, and provide long driving range.
 The challenges to widespread deployment include hydrogen infrastructure cost and reliability and fuel cell durability and reliability.
 NREL has two FCEVs on loan from partners in its fleet.
 These FCEVs allow NREL to educate visitors and the public about hydrogen and FCEVs as well as evaluate the hydrogen fueling experience and requirements.

-The HITRF provides an integrated hydrogen distribution network to multiple fuel cell and hydrogen R&D labs within the Energy Systems Integration Facility (ESIF).
+The HITRF provides an integrated hydrogen distribution network to multiple fuel cell and hydrogen energy sciences laboratories within the Energy Systems Integration Facility.